Online Masters in Youth, Church and CultureApply Online »

 Master of Arts: Youth, Church & Culture

-NNUís Youth, Church & Culture degrees equip students to engage culturally, theologically, and practically with youth, their families, and contemporary social systems.
+NNU's online Masters in Youth, Church and Culture degree equips students to engage culturally, theologically, and practically with youth, their families, and contemporary social systems.
 Utilizing material from a broad range of perspectives, students are trained to engage in a wide variety of ministry areas.
 Earn an M.Div. within 50 months or an M.A. in less than two years without any residential requirements.

-NNU's Master of Arts in Youth, Church & Culture is a twenty-first century model for ministering to young persons and their families.
+NNU's online Masters in Youth, Church and Culture is a twenty-first century model for ministering to young persons and their families.
 Through our robust study of developmental, cultural and spiritual formation within a practical theological framework, adult learners are prepared to engage the youth of today and tomorrow.

 Students in NNU's MDIVYCC program complete an online orientation, 42 credits in their pastoral ministry core, and 32 credits of emphasis in Youth, Church & Culture.
 After completing an online orientation, MAYCC students focus their studies around the same eight Youth, Church & Culture courses in which MDIVYCC students take as their emphasis, as shown in the comparison to the right.

 MDIVYCC students can complete their degree one course at a time in as little as 50 months, with most summers free.
 MAYCC students are able to complete their program in as little as 21 months, with no course work in June or July.
 Our MDIVYCC program has been validated as meeting the educational requirements for ordination as elders in the Church of the Nazarene*.

 Contact us today for more information on how to achieve your goal of reaching today's youth and their families.